ericrogler/Green-Book/Chapters/Z004_Management_101.md

 **Prepare for the worst, but assume the best of students.** You may also need licensure or certifications to teach certain subjects or do certain tasks legally, such as administering medicine to students

-- Also never be alone with 2 or fewer students in a classroom without the door open.
+- Also never be alone with 2 or fewer students in a room without the door open.

 ## **Long Answer**